Business highlights | Law-Order

 - India

-DEL82 BIZ-RBI-LD ALL DAS Allowing private cryptos to grow can precipitate next financial crisis, warns Das Mumbai: Reserve Bank Governor Shaktikanta Das on Wednesday warned that allowing private cryptocurrencies to grow can precipitate the next financial crisis.
+Following are the top business stories at 2015 hours: DEL34 BIZ-2NDLD-STOCKS Sensex, Nifty rise for 2nd day as banking, metal shares shine Mumbai: Benchmark stock indices Sensex and Nifty closed higher for a second straight day on Tuesday on gains in banking, IT and metal shares following a firm trend in the global markets.

-DCM2 BIZ-SEBI-AGRI Sebi extends suspension of derivatives trade in 7 agri commodities for 1 year New Delhi: Capital markets regulator Sebi has extended the suspension of futures and options trading in seven agricultural commodities, including wheat and moong, for one more year till December 2023 in a bid to rein in prices.
+DEL25 BIZ-RUPEE-CLOSE Rupee falls 20 paise to close at 82.85 against US dollar Mumbai: The rupee declined 20 paise to close at 82.85 (provisional) against the US dollar on Tuesday, pressured by month-end dollar demand from importers and foreign capital outflows.

-DEL90 BIZ-LD-RUPEE Rupee declines by 14 paise to 82.84 against dollar Mumbai: The rupee declined 14 paise to settle at 82.84 against the US dollar on Wednesday as a massive sell-off in domestic equities and risk aversion in global markets dented investor sentiment.
+DCM42 BIZ-BANKS-NPA Indian banks' GNPAs decline to 5 pc in Sept 2022, but current situation can impact health: RBI Mumbai: Indian banks' gross non-performing assets declined to 5.8 per cent, but the present macroeconomic environment can impact lenders' health, the Reserve Bank said on Tuesday.

-DEL68 BIZ-LD STOCKS Markets wilt for second day as fresh COVID worries spook investors; IT stocks buck trend Mumbai: The Sensex slumped 635 points while the Nifty finished below the 18,200-mark on Wednesday as surging COVID cases in China and concerns over renewed outbreaks in other countries sapped risk appetite.
+DCM20 BIZ-FINMIN-DEBT Total govt debt rises to Rs 147 lakh cr in Q2: FinMin Report New Delhi: The total liabilities of the government increased to Rs 147.19 lakh crore at September-end from Rs 145.72 lakh crore at the end of June this fiscal year, according to the latest data on public debt.

-DEL89 BIZ-RBI-LD-MPC-MINUTES Pause in rate hike could be costly policy error: Guv Das in MPC meeting Mumbai: A premature pause in rate hike at this juncture could be a costly policy error as the battle against inflation is not over, RBI Governor Shaktikanta Das opined while voting for 35 basis-point raise in the key lending rate earlier in the month, said minutes of the MPC meeting released on Wednesday.
+DCM35 BIZ-WHEAT Govt mulls offloading 15-20 lakh tons of wheat from FCI to contain prices in 2023 New Delhi: The government is considering releasing 15-20 lakh tonnes of wheat next year from the FCI stock for bulk consumers like flour millers, under the Open Market Sale Scheme (OMSS) to contain rising retail prices, according of official sources.

-DCM63 BIZ-STOCKS-HEALTHCARE Healthcare stocks in limelight amid renewed Covid worries New Delhi: Shares of firms related to healthcare were in the limelight on Wednesday amid surging COVID cases in China and some other countries.
+DCM6 BIZ-YEAR-LABOUR Implementing labour reforms, expanding social security coverage for informal workers to be focus areas in 2023 New Delhi: Expanding the social security coverage for unorganised workers and pursuing states to make rules for labour codes will be the key priorities for the government in 2023, as efforts continue to strengthen the country's labour market.

-DEL84 BIZ-LD GOLD-PRICE Gold climbs Rs 192; silver jumps Rs 433 New Delhi: Gold price rose Rs 192 to Rs 55,261 per 10 grams in the national capital on Wednesday amid gains in precious metal prices internationally, according to HDFC Securities.
+DEL35 BIZ-LD GOLD-PRICE Gold rises Rs 173; silver zooms Rs 926 New Delhi: Gold price rose Rs 173 to Rs 55,074 per 10 grams in the national capital on Tuesday amid gains in precious metal internationally, according to HDFC Securities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)